Dylan Ruiz-Diaz

-Dylan Enrique Ruiz-Diaz (born 12 March 2001) is an Australian professional footballer who plays as a forward for Brazilian club Londrina.
+Dylan Enrique Ruiz-Diaz (born 12 March 2001) is an Australian professional soccer player who plays as a forward for Thai club Nakhon Si United.

 Club career

 Central Coast Mariners

 Ruiz-Diaz made his professional debut as a second-half substitute in a Round 26 clash with Western Sydney Wanderers, replacing Matt Simon in the 94th minute in a 3–1 win.
 On 20 January 2020, after 3 appearances in the A-League, he penned a one-year scholarship deal with the Mariners.